georapbox/PubSub/README.md

 | --- | --- | --- | --- |
 | immediateExceptions<sup>1</sup> | <code>boolean</code> | <code>false</code> | Force immediate exceptions (instead of delayed exceptions). |

 <sup>1</sup> *Before version 3.6.0 PubSub would fail to deliver your topics to all subscribers if one or more failed (see issue [#4](https://github.com/georapbox/PubSub/issues/4)).
 As of version 3.6.0 PubSub handles this by delaying thrown exceptions by default.
-You can set `immediateExceptions` to `true` in order to maintain the stack trace for development reasons but this is not recommended for production.*
+You can set `immediateExceptions` to `true` or any truthy value in order to maintain the stack trace for development reasons but this is not recommended for production.*

 ## Public Methods